How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 If you are not in a hurry to go home, please spend some time at Guanwu Villa.
 The view from this villa's restaurant is fantastic.

-The whole Holy Ridgeline was presented in front of us.
+The whole Holy Ridge was presented in front of us.

 There are several relaxing trails near the villa that are great for strolling.